 Juniper is a leading provider of care, accommodation and support services for older Western Australians.
 We are a values driven, community benefit organisation that excels in social enterprise for the betterment of all people.

-Since welcoming our first residents in 1949 we have grown to employ more than 1,800 staff and 500 volunteers, and support more than 4,000 Western Australians in our retirement villages, home care programs and residential aged care services.
+Since welcoming our first residents in 1949 we have grown to employ 1,835 staff and 205 volunteers, and support 3,192 Western Australians in our retirement villages, home care programs and residential aged care services.

 Our response to increasing need encompasses a strong presence throughout metropolitan Perth and in the Great Southern, South West, Kimberley, Mid-West, and Wheatbelt regions giving us one of the largest care footprints in the nation.

 We strive to add value to the communities in which we operate where our staff and volunteers work to deliver our vision of a good life for all our people.

 ‘Juniper’ celebrates our past and inspires our future

 Juniper is a hardy plant known for centuries for its medicinal properties.
 It has deep cultural and biblical connections the world over, and is synonymous with shelter and spiritual sustenance.